-Small hive beetles are spreading through many countries that love their beekeeping.
-The United States, Canada, Italy, and Australia have all been impacted.
+Small hive beetles have spread through many beekeeping countries, including the United States, Canada, Italy, and Australia.

 Although honey bees can fight off these pests in small numbers, all hives have a tipping point.
 Understanding how to treat small hive beetle is essential knowledge for beekeepers.

 Always check with a professional and check country regulations when treating bees.
 There are tight restrictions on what chemicals can be used inside a hive to control SHB.